Mikalojus Konstantinas Čiurlionis: Fight for recognition and death

-Musical works
+M. K. Čiurlionis as a composer

-The precise number of Čiurlionis musical compositions is not known – a substantial part of his manuscripts did not survive, including those that perished in the fire during the war.
+M. K. Čiurlionis is the originator of Lithuanian professional music.
+The precise number of Čiurlionis' musical compositions is not known – a substantial part of his manuscripts did not survive, including those that perished in the fire during the war.
 The ones available for us today include sketches, rough drafts, and fragments of his musical ideas.
 The nature of the archive determined the fact that Čiurlionis' works were finally published only a hundred years after the composer's death.
-Today, the archive amounts to almost 400 compositions, the major part of which are works for piano, but also significant opuses for symphony orchestra (symphonic poems In the Forest and The Sea, overture, cantata for choir and orchestra), string quartet, works for various choirs (original compositions and Lithuanian folk song arrangements), as well as works for organ.
+Today, the archive amounts to almost 400 compositions, the major part of which are works for piano (around 200), but also significant opuses for symphony orchestra (symphonic poems "In the Forest" and "The Sea", symphonic overture "Kęstutis", cantata for choir and orchestra "De Profundis"), string quartet, fugue "Kyrie", works like "Sanctus", "Agnus Dei", "Let's not be sad" ("Neliūskime"), works for various choirs (original compositions and Lithuanian folk song arrangements (around 40)), as well as works for organ.

+In 1909 his collection book of harmonized Lithuanian folk songs "Vieversėlis" was published in Warsaw.
+M. K. Čiurlionis' harmonized folk songs like "Dawning dawn" ("Beauštanti aušrelė"), "Oh It Goes, It Goes" ("Oi lekia, lekia"), "Dad Will Dance" ("Šoks tėvelis suktinį"), and "Promised So Far" ("Taip toli žadėta") were played/sung in Lithuanian song festivals in Chicago (USA) and Toronto (Canada).

+Together with Kazimieras Būga, Augustinas Voldemaras, Česlovas Sasnauskas, J. Tallat-Kelpša, M. K.Čiurlionis prepared the Lithuanian music terminology dictionary "Our music terminology" ("Mūsų muzikos terminologija") in 1909.

 Some of his most-performed musical works include: